 14 Reasons Why People In Hawaii Should Be Proud Of Their State

 Living in Hawaii, there is plenty to brag about besides the killer weather and beach trips.
-After all, I see the hashtag #LuckyWeLiveHawaii nearly every day.
-So, here are 14 reasons everyone in Hawaii should be proud to call the Aloha State home.
+After all, I see the hashtag #LuckyWeLiveHawaii on Instagram nearly every day.
+And while we love any excuse to brag about our island home, we especially enjoy bragging about this little slice of paradise in the weeks following the anniversary of Hawaii’s statehood.
+So, without further ado, here are 14 reasons everyone who lives here should be proud of Hawaii.

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 As the most isolated population center on the planet, the Hawaiian Islands are unlike anywhere else in the world, but I think we can all agree that there’s nowhere else we’d rather call home than the beautiful Aloha State.
 Across the Hawaiian Islands, life is a little slower, and we choose to embody the Aloha Spirit in everything we do.
 From the stunning, panoramic views and that intoxicating tropical ocean breeze to the mouthwatering local food and an emphasis on ohana, there are so, so many things to love about living in Hawaii — but everyone has their own opinions.
 I think we can all agree that the rest of America could learn a thing or two about life from the islands, though.